budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 ## How can I build it myself?
 Get the hardware.
 Cheap clones from China are sufficient:

-* Arduino (Nano, Uno, possibly other)
+* Arduino Nano, Uno or Mega (and possibly other)
-* W5500-based Ethernet shield (for Nano, I recommend W5500 Ethernet Shield from RobotDyn)
+* W5100, W5200 or W5500 based Ethernet shield (for Nano, I recommend W5500 Ethernet Shield from RobotDyn)
 * MAX485 module

-Connect the hardware:
+Connect the hardware (on Nano and Uno, the sketch uses HW Serial, on Mega you have to configure Serial in ADVANCED SETTINGS in the sketch):

 * Arduino <-> MAX485